beingmeta/kno/README.md

 # This is KNO

-**KNO** is a platform for high-performance symbolic computing at scale, especially suited for development and deployment of symbolic AI services and solutions.
-The core platform is implemented in C for Unix platforms (including MacOS) and is released under the open-source AGPL license.
+**Kno** is a platform for high-performance symbolic computing at scale, especially suited for development and deployment of symbolic AI services and solutions.
+The core platform is implemented in C for Unix platforms (including MacOS) and released under the open-source AGPL license.

-*KNO* is based on the general architecture and data model of [http://www.framerd.org/](FramerD) which has been stable (but growing) for over twenty years in both experimental and commercial deployments.
+*Kno* is based on the general architecture and data model of [http://www.framerd.org/](FramerD) which has been used extensively in both experimental and commercial deployments supporting tens of thousands of users.
-Earlier versions of KNO (known as FramerD) have been deployed commercially in contexts with high availability to tens of thousands of users and largely maintained by in-house sysops administrators.

-**KNO** databases readily include millions of searchable frames with multiple properties and relations.
+**Kno** databases readily include millions of searchable frames with multiple properties and relations.
 These databases can be distributed over multiple networked machines.
-In experimental applications, KNO has supported over a billion frames.
+Kno includes its own native database formats but also provides backends to libraries such as Google's LevelDB or RocksDB.
+Bundled drivers also allow Kno to connect to external databases such as MongoDB or MySQL.

-The *KNO* runtime and language kernel provides:
+The *Kno* runtime and language kernel provides:
   * a lockless reference-counting GC suited to real-time applications;
-  * an extensible type system
   * full UTF-8 support with conversion from external encodings (using libu8)
-  * graph representations with *heapless nodes* allowing very large knowledge and data graphs.
+  * *zero-cost* object references for operating over large graphs using limited memory;
+  * data structures (including the lockless GC) optimized for multiple threads and CPUs, enabling;
+  * optimized data structures and algorithms for many set, lookup, and search operations;
-  * a simple and powerful abstract *storage layer* for representing graphs and graph indexes;
+  * a simple and powerful abstract *storage layer* for representing graphs and graph indexes, with drivers for both native databases and popular open-source database libraries or services;
-  * many optimizations for multi-threaded execution and the writing of high-utilization threaded services and applications
-  * an application language, based on Scheme, with an extensible optimization/compilation facility
+  * an extensible type system available from both C and other hosted languages;
+  * **Knox**, an extension, application, and scripting language (based on Scheme) which leverages all of the above features, and adds:
-  * support for *non-deterministic* programming, a paradigm
+  * support for *non-deterministic* programming, a natural paradigm for many kinds of search and AI algorithms;
-  * high performance data structures (tables, sets, etc) and components (e.g. bloom filters)
+  * a mature module system and profiling facility to support programming in the large;
+  * *parseltongue*, an FFI interface for Python which allows Knox programs to transparently access Python libraries and modules;
+  * native high-performance modules for text processing using a structured pattern language, as well as have facilities for stemming and morphological analysis;
-  * native modules for text analysis and web format parsing (including XML, JSON, and MIME)
+  * native modules for parsing and emitting various web formats including XML, JSON, MIME, and various URI formats, as well as native access to services such as LDNS;
+  * native database drivers for connecting with MongoDB and SQL (through both ODBC and vendor-provided drivers);
+  * Apache integration through a custom `mod_knocgi` module and a servlet engine supporting distributed processing and asynchronous I/O;
   * native wrappers for:
     * image processing (imagick, qrencode, exif, etc),
 	* cryptographic functions,
     * text processing (tidy, markdown,hyphenation, etc),
-    * external database libraries (leveldb, rocksdb, sqlite, etc),
+    * databases including leveldb, rocksdb, sqlite, etc;
-    * external archival data files (ziptools, libarchive, libzip, etc),
+    * archival data files including ziptools, libarchive, and libzip,
-  * native database drivers for MongoDB, MySQL, ODBC, etc
-  * a performant web *servlet* architecture integrated with Apache
-  * a distributed processing and data model

-In addition, *Kno* includes **parseltongue**, a library for using and being used by Python libraries and applications. *Parseltongue* provides in-memory access to Python libraries and objects as well as enabling both the KNO runtime and modules to be accessed from Python code directly.
-This effectively enables Kno to leverage the vast variety of existing python libraries as well as it's own advanced features and components.

-## General architecture

-*KNO* consists of four main components:

-* a **portable distributed schema-free graph database** designed to support the maintenance and sharing of knowledge bases.
-KNO is especially optimized for the sort of pointer-intensive data structures used by semantic networks, frame systems, and many intelligent agent applications.
-This database provides a simple and flexible object and index model grounded in *drivers* for both KNO's native database formats and external formats and services.

-* a **Scheme**-based scripting language with special provisions for Prolog-style non-deterministic programming and other common AI programming tropes.
-It also includes various facilities from Common Lisp, including generic sequences and a formatted output facility inspired by Interlisp's `PRINTOUT`.
-This language and KNO's underlying runtime are optimized for multi-threaded programming with typesafe object implementations and a lock-free garbage collector.

-* a range of high-performance utility libraries for:
-  * text processing pipelines, including composable pattern matchers, stemmers and normalizers (e.g. Soundex or Metaphone), and stream-based text matching;
-  * standard cryptographic functions as provided by the OpenSSL libraries;
-  * web-centric computing including: XML/HTML, JSON, and MIME parsing;
-  support for Markdown and TIDY web document processors; bindings for CURL, LDNS, and other network facilities.
-  * integration with external databases, including SQL databases (MySQL, MariaDB, and SQLITE), NOSQL databases (MongoDB), and generic file database libraries (RocksDB and LevelDB);
-  * image manipulation through bindings for the ImageMagick library and other utility libraries including EXIF and QRENCODE.
-  * bindings for plumbing utilities like libarchive, zlib, and zip tools.

-* a growing abundance of *source modules*, written in Scheme, for document processing, utility computation, and access to external APIs.
-These are listed [Source modules](below).

-* **parseltongue**, a native library for directly accessing Python libraries and programs from within Scheme programs and modules, and vice versa.
-This is in addition to the platform's support for calling external C functions through `libffi`.

-* an application framework for implementing web applications and services.
-In this framework, web applications use a custom Apache module (`mod_knoweb`) to communicate with multi-threaded KNO *servlets* using a binary wire protocol.

-KNO is implemented in C for Unix-based platforms including Linux and macOS.

 ## Background